jacobkoziej/cu-ece464/jankins/write-up.md

 # write-up

-For my final project I've decided to implement a jank version of Jenkins, hence jankins.
+For my final project I've decided to implement a janky version of Jenkins, hence jankins.
 That said, jankins implements the bare minimum of what I consider acceptable for such software: basic authentication, action definitions, job history, artifact storage, support for queuing